 This clay and stone (or brick) kiln style is a pre-colonial method for making earthenware pottery.
-Different versions of an updraft kiln, built from local materials, have been found in Northern Europe, the Middle East, China, and more and is still in common use Central and South America.
+Different versions of an updraft kiln, built from local materials, have been found in Northern Europe, the Middle East, China, but are still in common use Central and South America.
 The greenware pottery is loaded from the top and the walls insulate and hold the pots above the fire, which is fed from the front.
 This size kiln is easy to build and run on your own or with a small group.
 See some beautiful examples below!

 “Wood fire” is used in contemporary ceramics to describe high temperature, large brick chambers like Anagama from Japan.
-However, this small pre-columbian clay and brick updraft kiln is also wood fired; hot enough to sinter/bisque the wares but not to melt glaze.
+However, this small clay and brick updraft kiln is also fired with wood - it is hot enough to sinter/bisque the wares but not to melt glaze.
 Glaze is actually not necessary for making functional cups, bowls, cooking vessels, and more and its biodegradability is an important consideration in the sustainability of global clay resources.
 Earthenware is a proven tradition of low fired pottery that often involves polishing during the leather hard stage, plus sealing with wax or starches after the firing to create a less porous vessel.

 Earthenware Clay & Brick Kiln Building Workparty